Banging Up Your Geometry In 3dsmax

 Figure 5

-The advantages this has over the noise modifier are as follows... you can use any map type, including bitmaps, to displace your mesh (the noise modifier only has a single type of noise).
+There are several advantages to this method.
+You can use any map type, including bitmaps, to displace your mesh (the noise modifier only has a single type of noise).
 For example, apply a noise set to fractal and play with the high and low clamp, so some areas of your mesh go completely unmodified, and some are heavily modified.

 Figure 6